Ultimate guide to water on the Moon

 How will future missions study and use water on the Moon?

 ISRO’s Chandrayaan-2 orbiter, launched in 2019, is using its advanced radar to map the water ice at greater depths and quantify it.
-These efforts will be aided by NASA’s Lunar Flashlight CubeSat launching next year, as well as the agency’s ShadowCam instrument onboard Korea’s lunar orbiter launching in 2022.
+These efforts will be aided by NASA’s Lunar Trailblazer orbiter launching in 2023, as well as the agency’s ShadowCam instrument onboard South Korea’s first lunar orbiter launched in 2022.
 China’s Chang’e-6 mission may bring samples from the Moon’s south pole back to Earth.
 These samples would allow us to precisely date different chemicals within the ice, tracing their origin story to unlock fundamental mysteries about the solar system.

-VIPER’s findings will set the stage for NASA’s Artemis program which envisions an eventual long-term human presence on the lunar surface.
+VIPER’s findings will set the stage for NASA’s Artemis program, which envisions an eventual long-term human presence on the lunar surface.
+As part of the identified science priorities for Artemis III, the first crewed Artemis landing, NASA intends to cryogenically sample and bring precious volatiles from PSRs to Earth for meticulous studies.
 The lunar poles are also central to human and robotic exploration plans of commercial companies and many other nations, including China, India, Japan, Europe, and Russia.

-PSRs add to the long list of reasons to explore the Moon.
-Samples from PSRs will be studied by laboratories worldwide to precisely date the age of volatiles within, trace their origin and unlock fundamental mysteries about the Solar System.
+PSRs add to the long list of reasons to explore our Moon.
+Samples from PSRs and the lunar poles will be studied by laboratories worldwide to precisely date the age of volatiles and materials within, trace their origin, and unlock fundamental mysteries about the Solar System.

-Explore PSRs in a Google-maps like interface – LROC Quickmap
+Explore PSRs in a Google-maps like interface with LROC Quickmap

 Atlas of PSRs by NASA LRO